 - The Mobile DJ Entrepreneur – by Stacy Zemon

-If you’re looking to become a DJ and are in the market for some new DJ books on mastering your craft then we recommend checking out our list of the best DJ books that every professional should own.
+If you’re looking to become a DJ and are in the market for some new books on mastering your craft then we recommend checking out our list of our favorite DJing books that every professional DJ should own.